 In this article, we explain three of these alternatives and their benefits.

-- Imaging of the prostate suggests an aggressive form of cancer may be present.
+- Imaging, or examination, of the prostate, suggests an aggressive form of cancer may be present.

 Prostate cancer enzyme tests

-This test does not completely replace the need for a biopsy, but it can help identify who should have one.
-As a result, it may help doctors reduce the number of people who have biopsies.
+These tests do not completely replace the need for a biopsy, but they can help identify who should have one.
+As a result, it may help doctors

 Waiting and testing PSA levels again can be helpful.
 If a PSA score remains high but has not changed since the last test, a person may not have prostate cancer.